RZHBATMAN/test-git/README.md

 This is the library I use to build the logistic regression in the model part and linear regression model in the back-testing part.

 # Data resource
-I retrieved all historical price using yfinance api mentioned above
+I retrieved all historical prices of individual stocks using yfinance api mentioned above
 Nasdaq Composite Index price is retrieved from https://finance.yahoo.com/quote/%5ENDX/history?period1=1527724800&period2=1590883200&interval=1d&filter=history&frequency=1d